nullpointer-io/stablediffusion/README.md

 # tryout-stablediffusion
-Use Stable Diffusion AI to create an image from a textual description.
+Simple script to tryout the Stable Diffusion AI to create an image from a textual description.

 ## Disclaimers